 Try to hold yourself accountable and follow the above simple strategies when going through this journey of achievement.
 There will be a day in the future where you will look back and thank yourself for all the progress you will have made so far.

-To recap, the 7 tips that will help you stay motivated when feeling burned out include:
+To recap, these are the 7 tips that will help you stay motivated when feeling burned out:

 - Make sure to take small breaks throughout the day

 - Hide you mobile phone and any other digital devices

 - Engage in social activities with friends and family

 - Fully enjoy the weekend